 - Choose a moderator.
 This person should outline the purpose of the meeting and guide the conversation.
 Anytime the group goes off track, the moderator should gently steer people back to task.

 - Use a whiteboard or sticky notes.
 Display everyone’s ideas.
-Once they’re all collected, your team can decide on the strongest topics, combine and refine ideas.
+Once they’re collected, your team can decide on the strongest topics, combine and refine ideas.

 Every professional content marketer and team needs a process to find blog post ideas.
-With the above three strategies, you’ll never run out of ideas again.
+With the above three processes, you’ll never run out of ideas again.
 The key is to continuously pursue content and keep your eyes open for inspiration.
 As ideas come, remember to record them in one place where you can review them anytime you need fresh topics.

-Do you need a content strategy to tie your marketing efforts together?
+Do you need to outsource marketing content?